San Diego Robbery & Burglary Attorney

 Understanding the Elements of Robbery & Burglary

 Have you been arrested for or charged with an alleged burglary or robbery?
 If so, you should waste no time in securing an aggressive defense from the San Diego criminal defense lawyer at JD Law.
 Not only could you be facing stiff fines and a long term of imprisonment, but you may even acquire a "strike" on your criminal record.
 In the state of California, you only get three strikes before you face 25 years to life in state prison without the possibility of parole.
-For this reason, we encourage you to get in touch with our Board Certified Criminal Law Specialist as soon as you have been arrested.
+For this reason, we encourage you to get in touch with our Board Certified Criminal Law Specialist at (760) 630-2000 as soon as you have been arrested.

 Attorney James N. Dicks is a former police officer who is now a board certified criminal law specialist, a title awarded only after extensive testing, training, and evaluation.
 Attorney James N. Dicks' unending dedication and persistence in defending his clients' cases has earned him an excellent reputation and has caused his law firm to be one of the most successful in North San Diego County.